usnistgov/OSCAL/redesign-nist-pages/Design Elements.md

 # Design Elements

-This section includes the design elements recommended to support the pages.nist redesign.
+This section includes the design elements recommended to support the pages.nist website redesign.

 ## Site URL